lamhq/tech-notes/pages/devops/aws/database/dynamodb.md

 ## DynamoDB Transactions

-If you have any scenario that mentions ACID requirements, think of DynamoDB Transactions.

-DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (ACID) across one or more tables within a single AWS account and region.
+DynamoDB Transactions provide ACID transactions across one or more tables within a single AWS account and region.

+It checks for a pre-requisite condition before writing to a table.

+With the transaction write API, you can group multiple Put, Update, Delete, and ConditionCheck actions and submit the actions as a single `TransactWriteItems` operation that either succeeds or fails as a unit.

+Performs two underlying reads or writes of every item in the transaction: one to prepare the transaction and one to commit the transaction.

 3 options for reads: eventual consistency, strong consistency, and transactional

 2 options for writes: standard and transactional

 Up to 100 actions per transaction or 4 MB of data.

+No additional cost.

 ## DynamoDB Streams